pikacode/EBForeNotification/README.md

 ```

 ## Handle Remote/Local Notification
-When received, will show a banner & sound on foreground automatic.
+Call the method in `AppDelegate.m` - `didReceiveRemoteNotification` , when received a notification, it will show a banner & sound on foreground automatically.

-Call method in `AppDelegate.m`

 ```objc
 //AppDelegate.m